OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 clear_collects('INST2')
 ```

-This example shows several features of OpenC3 scripting in action.
+This example shows several features of COSMOS scripting in action.
 Notice the difference between 'load' and 'load_utility'.
 The first is to load additional scripts which will NOT be shown in Script Runner when executing.
 This is a good place to put code which takes a long time to run such as image analysis or other looping code where you just want the output. 'load_utility' will visually execute the code line by line to show the user what is happening.
 Read [Require vs Load]({{site.baseurl}}/news/2017/11/13/require_vs_load/) for much more detail.

 Next we declare our constants and create an array of strings which we store in OUR_TARGETS.
 Notice the constant is all uppercase with underscores.